metasnf: Meta Clustering with Similarity Network Fusion in R: Acknowledgements

 \section{Acknowledgements}

 This project was supported by a Precision Child and Youth Mental Health Research Grant from the Hospital for Sick Children.
-PSV was supported by a CIHR CGS-D award.
-BJC, PAB, AT were supported by funding from CIHR, NSERC, the Preeclampsia Foundation, and the Peter J Papas award.
-DS was supported by a CIHR CGS-M award.
-SHA currently receives funding from CIHR, the Canada Research Chairs Program, University of Toronto, and the CAMH Foundation.
+PSV was supported by a Canadian Institutes of Health Research (CIHR) Canada Graduate Research Scholarship - Doctoral award.
+BJC, PAB, AT were supported by funding from CIHR, the Natural Sciences and Engineering Research Council of Canada (NSERC), the Preeclampsia Foundation, and the Peter J Papas award.
+DS was supported by a CIHR Canada Graduate Research Scholarship - Masters award.
+SHA currently receives funding from CIHR, the Canada Research Chairs Program, University of Toronto, and the Center for Addiction and Mental Health (CAMH) Foundation.
 ALW currently receives funding from CIHR, NSERC, Hospital for Sick Children and Brain Canada.

 \begin{appendix}